Aniket21mathur/Chapel-protobuf/README.rst

 specifying the schema for structured data.
 This schema is compiled into language specific bindings.

-This project comprises of two components:
+This project is comprised of two components:

 * Code generator: The `tool`_ is a compiler plugin to ``protoc``, the protocol buffer compiler.
 It arguments the ``protoc`` compiler so that it knows how to generate Chapel specific code for a given ``.proto`` file.

-* Chapel library: The `Encoding`_ module have the runtime implementation of protobufs in Chapel and provides functionality to serialize messages in wire format.
+* Chapel library: The `Encoding`_ module has the runtime implementation of protobufs in Chapel and provides functionality to serialize messages in wire format.

 Installation